 I have been blessed with two incredible tools.
 One is the groundbreaking work by a Boulder neurologist, Robert Scaer.
 After running a pain clinic for thirty years, he wrote two amazing books on the body/mind connection.
 The books are “The Body Bares the Burden: Trauma, Dissociation and Disease” and “The Trauma Spectrum.”
 In these books, Dr. Scaer clearly explains the psychophysical foundation of autoimmune disorders and chronic pain.
 The other is Brainspotting, which allows us to work very directly with non-verbal memory and the auto-immune system, particularly the “freeze” response.

-Brainspotting is a form of EMDR and hypnotherapy, which allows access to the nervous system.
+Brainspotting combined with somatic therapy and hypnotherapy allows access to the body/mind, unconscious and nervous system.
 What is so amazing about this technique is the depth of processing that naturally occurs through using eye focus and bilateral music.
-A relevant visual spot is located and all the associated material starts to process, all the way down to the level of the nervous system.
-Various physical sensations and emotions can start bubbling up naturally, feeling just like they originally.
+An emotionally charged visual spot is located and all the associated memories and emotions start to process, all the way down to the level of the nervous system.
+Various physical sensations and emotions can start bubbling up naturally, feeling just like they originally, but much less intense.
 The natural healing mechanisms of breathing, emotional and physical release, and insight can then access and process long buried, or even forgotten trauma.
+We will also use eye positions that access the neuropathways for connection, support, grounding or other resources to create safety and healing.
 I’ve done powerful clearing work with issues such as birth, adoption and circumcision, which could never be processed through cognitive work.
 This can lead to really amazing and exciting symptom resolution.
 Clients sometimes experience shifts in symptoms they’ve lived with for half their lives after the first or second session.
 That doesn’t mean that this is a ‘quick fix’.
 It usually takes some time to access and fully process the material locked in the body.
 But the bottom line is that the body/mind/consciousness really can heal quite organically when we can connect our natural resources to our buried trauma!

 – Chrissy, Boulder